-Data were presented as a median and interquartile range or numbers and percentages.
-The statistical analysis was performed using Statistica 13.1 software package (StatSoft, Tulsa, USA).
-The correlation analysis between BEC and the reduction in cough severity and LCQ score, FeNO and IS eosinophils was made using the Pearson correlation coefficient.
-Due to non-normal distribution of BEC, this variable was analyzed in Pearson correlation after logarithmic transformation.
-ROC curve was constructed to evaluate the value of BEC as the predictor of treatment response.
-AUC was calculated to find an optimal BEC cut-off for the prediction of a good response.
+Data were presented as median and interquartile range or numbers and percentages.
+The statistical analysis was performed using Statistica 13.1 software package (StatSoft, Tulsa, OK, USA).
+The correlation analysis between BEC and the reduction in cough severity and LCQ score, $F{\rm ENO}$ and induced sputum eosinophils was made using the Pearson correlation coefficient.
+Owing to non-normal distribution of BEC, this variable was analysed in Pearson correlation after logarithmic transformation.
+The ROC curve was constructed to evaluate the value of BEC as the predictor of treatment response.
+The AUC was calculated to find an optimal BEC cut-off for the prediction of a good response.
 For further analyses, the patients were classified with low and high BEC, based on the cut-off point estimated by the ROC curve.
-The differences between these two groups, due to differences in group size, were analysed with non-parametric tests using the Mann-Whitney U test for continuous and χ^2 test for categorical variables.
-The final evaluation included the subgroup analysis - asthma/NAEB, asthma/NAEB/UACS, UACS, GER, and BHR (BHR+) patients with an attempt to determine a cut-off value of BEC for a prediction of treatment response.
-A P value lower than 0.05 was considered statistically significant.
+The differences between these two groups, due to differences in group size, were analysed with non-parametric tests using the Mann-Whitney U-test for continuous and χ^2 test for categorical variables.
+The final evaluation included the subgroup analysis - asthma/NAEB, asthma/NAEB/UACS, UACS, GER and bronchial hyperresponsiveness presence (BHR^+) patients with an attempt to determine a cut-off value of BEC for a prediction of treatment response.
+A p-value lower than 0.05 was considered statistically significant.